Eclipse-SDV-Hackathon-Accenture/maestro-challenge/eclipse-ankaios/eclipse-ankaios-dev/README.md

 - workload application for [resource usage statistics](#resource-usage-statistics) for challenges requiring resource statistics
 - an initial devcontainer which you can extend with the tools you require

-All services are running in the host network meaning those can be accessed with `localhost:<port>`.
+All services are running in the host network meaning those can be accessed by `localhost:<port>`.
 We recommend that you set the network mode to host for all your developed workloads as well.

 ## General information about Ankaios
 Feel free to get familiar with Ankaios' basics by checking the [Ankaios docs](https://eclipse-ankaios.github.io/ankaios/latest/).
 A good point to start is the [Getting Started](https://eclipse-ankaios.github.io/ankaios/latest/usage/quickstart/) section.